SylvainLeDEV/SylvainLeDEV.github.io/README.md

  - my resume ( In header )
  - My Soft / Hard Skills
  - My experience ( More details of my experience. )
- - My projects (Whit on click you can see the code and the result)
+ - My projects (Click on carousel, you can see the code and the result).
  - In footer, you can find my email and my social networks.

 ## Technologies